DaniilZinoviev/Slider/README.md

 # Slider

-This is one of slider scripts that I've made for self education.

-This script is in progress and I can then take more work on it and add more flexibility and usability.
+This is a slider script I've made for self education.
+For now it's in progress and I can then take more work on it and add more flexibility and usability.
+But for now it is useless for real project

-This script doesn't use any libraries or frameworks, such as jQuery or Zepto.
+Script doesn't use any libraries or frameworks, such as jQuery or Zepto - onlu pure JavaScript :).